sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Migrating Oracle to Azure SQL.md

    With Azure SQL Database, as it is a PaaS offering, scaling compute and storage with minimal downtime is simple.
 However, it is not automatic.
 Microsoft provides [scripts](https://docs.microsoft.com/azure/azure-sql/database/scripts/monitor-and-scale-database-powershell) to automate this process.
 Multiple databases can take advantage of the *elastic pool* offering, which supports dynamic resource allocation for the databases in the pool.

+   With Azure SQL Database, Microsoft offers the Hyperscale tier.
+Azure SQL Hyperscale separates compute nodes and storage nodes, meaning that storage can be scaled easily to accommodate for growing audit tables.
+Learn more about this technology [here.](https://devblogs.microsoft.com/azure-sql/autoscaling-with-azure-sql-hyperscale/)

 2. What are the SQL Server options for high availability?

    SQL Server provides several options for creating high availability for a server or database.
 High-availability options include the following: